ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

   * *HINT: Visit `http://people.cs.ksu.edu/~russfeld/test/` and use cis527 / cis527_apache to log in*
 1. The entire TCP stream of an HTTP connection to `http://people.cs.ksu.edu/~russfeld/`

+{{% notice tip%}}
-_You'll present those 8 screenshots as part of the grading process for this lab, so I recommend storing them on the desktop of that VM so they are easy to find._
+_You'll present those 3 screenshots as part of the grading process for this lab, so I recommend storing them on the desktop of that VM so they are easy to find. --Russ_
+{{% /notice %}}

 #### Resources